KaidenWilliams/startup/README.md

 Almost always use align-items center for flex, stretch is also good for putting things in middle.

 Still don't quite get space-between vs. space-around for flex justify-content, also don't get relative vs absolute alignment.

+CSS tricks, W3schools, Stackoverflow, and developer tools are all super helpful.